michaelmp/juicy-bits/README.md

 ```

 (2) Task manager.
 All robot behavior is governed by a priority queue,
-with semantics for eager yielding, redundancy filtering, and decay.
+with semantics for eager yielding, redundancy filtering, and timeout/decay.

 (3) Mutual exclusion semantics.
 All tasks use mutices to aquire critical robot resources (action, flux, energon).
 The result is freedom to compose different traits and differing task priorities.